HunterKart/proficiency-faculty-evaluation/docs/prd.md

     3. A placeholder React/TypeScript application for the frontend is created within the monorepo.
     4. A `docker-compose.yml` file is created to run the API, frontend, worker, and database services for local development.
     5. A basic CI/CD pipeline is configured in the repository to run linters and placeholder tests on commit.
+    6. A comprehensive `README.md` file is created at the project root, containing the project title, a brief description, and clear instructions on how to run the local development environment.

 **Story 1.2: Database and AI Environment Setup**

 -   **As a** Super Admin/Developer, **I want** the database schema to be initialized and the AI model environment to be prepared, **so that** the core data structures are in place and future AI-related development is streamlined.
+-   **Depends on:** Story 1.1
 -   **Acceptance Criteria:**
     1. A database migration tool is integrated into the backend service.
     2. An initial migration script is created that generates all necessary tables as defined/referenced in the `architecture.md` within the Data Model and Database Schema sections.